Case Study 03 — Cloud SIEM

 05Outcomes

-Shipped to Cloud SIEM, then deployed across ASM and CSM within one month.
-Zero inconsistencies across all three products.
+Shipped to Cloud SIEM in Q1 2024.
+ASM and CSM followed within four weeks.
+Zero panel inconsistencies across all three products since.

 42%